List of Black Flag band members: Keith Morris

 Keith Morris grew up in Hermosa Beach and attended Mira Costa High School, where brothers Greg and Raymond Ginn were also students.
 After graduating in 1973 he studied fine art and painting while working at his father's bait shop.
 One of his co-workers at the shop was Bill Stevenson, a Mira Costa student eight years Morris' junior who would also go on to be a member of Black Flag (Morris' father befriended Ozzie Cadena, who son Dez would also later join Black Flag).
-Becoming a fan of heavy rock and protopunk groups, Morris took a second job working at local record store Rubicon Records.
+Becoming a fan of heavy rock and proto-punk groups, Morris took a second job working at local record store Rubicon Records.
 It was here that he struck up a friendship with Greg Ginn, whose sister was dating Morris' record store co-worker.
 Morris soon left the family bait shop and began working for Ginn's amateur radio and electronics business, Solid State Tuners (SST).
 The two bonded over shared musical tastes, including an interest in early punk rock groups, and decided to start a band together.
 Morris originally planned to play drums in the group, but Ginn convinced him to take the role of vocalist after witnessing his frantic energy while singing along to the radio.
 In the summer of 1976 they began rehearsing songs that Ginn had written on guitar, with Ginn's brother Raymond accompanying on bass guitar.
 By early 1977 Morris had recruited friends of his to serve as the rhythm section, including bassist "Kansas" and drummer Brian Migdol, and the group took the name Panic.
 Morris performed at Panic's early shows and on their debut EP, Nervous Breakdown, recorded in January 1978.
 Later that year he and then-Panic bassist Gary McDaniel (later known as Chuck Dukowski) took up residence at "The Church", an abandoned Baptist church the band was then using as a rehearsal space.
 The band changed its name to Black Flag in early 1979.